 You May Be Able to Recover Damages for Failure to Warn of Dangerous Roads

-When signs are not visible because of vegetation or damage—or there are no signs at all—the lack of warning becomes more critical.
-Standing water on roadways in known low-lying areas, narrow shoulders, rough pavements, construction zones, or dangerous portions of the road such as curves with insufficient advance warning or blind intersections are all conditions that can cause accidents.
-They are also all conditions that drivers should be warned about by clearly visible, easily understood highway signs, though this is often not the case.
+The lack of warning becomes more critical when signs are not visible because of vegetation or damage—or there are no signs.
+Standing water on roadways in known low-lying areas, narrow shoulders, rough pavements, construction zones, or dangerous portions of the road, such as curves with insufficient warning or blind intersections, are all conditions that can cause accidents.
+They are also all conditions drivers should be warned about by clearly visible, easily understood highway signs, though this is often not the case.

 Recovering After an Accident Caused by Dangerous Road Conditions

 Like any other negligent parties, agencies that negligently fail to maintain roads should be held liable for any accidents and injuries that result.
-These cases can be quite different than a car accident claim against another negligent driver, however.
+However, these cases can be quite different from a car accident claim against another negligent driver.

 Legal action against the government has significantly shorter deadlines than most other types of legal claims.
 Illinois also has specific courts that handle this type of case and limits on how much an injured victim can recover.
 Depending on the situation, there may be different legal claims you must prove to prevail against a municipality or the state of Illinois.
 Because these cases can be so complex, you always want help from a law firm that knows how to represent clients in this type of claim.
 You also do not want to delay in contacting an attorney due to the possibility of missing your window to seek financial recovery.